Chef Resume Examples & Templates for 2025

 Salary Insights for Chefs

 Our salary information comes from the U.S. Bureau of Labor Statistics’ Occupational Employment and Wage Statistics survey.
-This official government data provides the most comprehensive and reliable salary information for chefs across all 50 states and the District of Columbia.
-The figures represent the most recent data available as of May 2023.
+This official government data provides the most comprehensive and reliable salary information for writers across all 50 states and the District of Columbia.
+The figures presented here reflect the May 2025 dataset, which is the most recent available as of this publication.

 StateAverage Salary